Home » About

 Energy or fuel that is derived from non-fossil pathways.
 Forms of renewable, on-board energy storage include sustainable aviation fuels (SAF), hydrogen and batteries.

-Across all our new commercial models we are striving for double-digit improvements in CO2 emissions, fuel efficiencies and our noise footprint.
+Across all our new commercial models we are striving for improvements in fuel efficiencies and our noise footprint.

 Sustainable innovations in next generation airframe, systems and energy and propulsion technology.
 Possible candidates include advanced conventional, hydrogen and battery-electric platforms.